Why Calf Muscle is Called the Second Heart of the Body

-Last updated on March 22nd, 2024 at 11:06 am
+Last updated on June 7th, 2025 at 09:59 am

 It is interesting that if our first heart is in the upper part of the body, inside the chest, the second heart is down the leg.
 This is the soleus muscle, a bulky muscle on the back of the lower leg, also commonly termed the calf muscle.

-The heart is a pumping machine; it pumps blood to every corner of our body to supply oxygen and other nutrition to the cells transported by the blood.
-However, this blood-pumping mechanism is also present in the bulk of the calf muscle, which pumps back the blood from the lower body towards the heart.
+The heart is a pumping machine; it pumps blood to every corner of our body to supply oxygen and other nutrients to the cells transported by the blood.

-It is even bulkier for sportspersons and athletes.
+It is even bulkier for sportspeople and athletes.
 When I treat hockey students at our local hockey academy, I feel ashamed to compare my calf muscles with theirs.
 However, our calf muscle has another essential function to carry out.

 Our calf muscles contract and relax when we take a step, climb stairs, or engage in any physical activity involving our lower limbs.
 This rhythmic action acts as a pump.